We are all very familiar with using the Surface Internet. Basically, that’s everything that has been indexed by search engines – Google,

 Within the Deep Web there is also a part that’s called Dark Web – the Wild West of the Internet.
-Now, Dark Web is a place where things get really nasty – it’s swarming with drug dealers, fake IDs and stolen credit cards, child pornography, stolen identities, even professional hitmen…
+Now, Dark Web is a place where things get really nasty – it’s swarming with drug dealers, fake IDs and stolen credit cards, child exploitation, stolen identities, even professional hitmen…

 Given the nature of their “business,” they are super-protected by the Deep Web’s encryption system and very tricky to catch.